teambit/docs/docs/concepts.md

 There are no limitations on components exporting - a local workspace may import from and export to multiple collections stored on different servers.

-Managing remote collection as well as local workspaces is by using the [`bit-cli`](#cli-tool-bit-bin).
-Also, the server needs to have the bit-cli and npm configurations..
+Managing remote collection as well as local workspaces is by using the [`bit-cli`](#bit-cli-bit-bin).
+Also, the server needs to have the bit-cli and npm configurations.

+For hosting remote collections, you can use The [bit.dev cloud server](/docs/bit-dev) or setup own Bit Server](/docs/bit-server).

-## bit-cli (bit-bin)
+## Bit CLI (bit-bin)

 Working with a bit workspace on local dev machine or setting up a bit server requires the bit-cli tool. bit-cli manages the components and collections and their content.